 Additionally, a sales prospecting plan helps to focus your sales team by creating a log of their actions and impacts – a tool that’s invaluable for accountability and progression.
 While prospecting plans often run monthly, they also help to craft long-term analysis of your activities- in turn, working out what works and what doesn’t.
 Ultimately, a well-developed sales prospecting plan will help you to prospect quicker, better and smarter – all within an efficient process that makes sense.

 Before we delve into our 5-step sales prospecting plan that will keep your pipeline moving, let’s recap the four pillars that make up the prospecting process:

 List building: Most sales reps first agenda when beginning to prospect is building a list of quality prospects.
 If you don’t, you run the real risk of losing time, energy and money on prospects not likely to buy – and the wrong customers might actually be a drain on resources such as support.

-Outreach: How you choose to reach out to your prospects is your decision regardless of whether you opt for traditional or modern prospecting methods – or both.
+Outreach: How you choose to reach out to your prospects is your decision regardless of whether you opt for traditional or modern prospecting and outreach methods – or both.